 It was at first suggested that a station should be erected at Rottnest Island so that incoming mail steamers might notify their approach and send other useful information while still hundreds of miles out in the Indian Ocean.
 That would necessitate another station on land to convey the messages from Rottnest Island and the postal authorities have decided that, as far as they are concerned, the western station will be at Fremantle.

 It was also proposed to establish wireless communication between Tasmania and the mainland.
 If, however, such an installation is to be supplementary to the cable service, it would be useless to the department and of very little use for defence.
-The department will acccordingly invite tenders for a commercial service, which will have to be capable of transmitting the heavy business between Tasmania and the mainland.
+The department will accordingly invite tenders for a commercial service, which will have to be capable of transmitting the heavy business between Tasmania and the mainland.
 If that cannot be supplied, no installation will be made there.

 The intentions of the Government are not definitely known on this subject but it is understood that the expert advisers of the Postmaster-General are entirely opposed to that department spending any money on wireless installations which can be little more than experimental.
 They point out that the telephone services, the main telegraph lines and postal facilities generally are all in need of improvement and multiplication.
 While money is needed for such useful works, they are averse to spending it on such a 'fancy' work as wireless telegraphy which can be neither useful nor profitable.